Planning school subjects

 Recommended school subjects

-For a full list of recommended school subjects for each of the degrees we offer, download our planning ahead—choosing your school subjects leaflet.
-Hard copies are available at expos, information evenings and other events.
+For a full list of recommended school subjects for each of the degrees we offer, download our planning ahead guidepdf1.4MB.
+Hard copies are available at expos, information evenings, and other events.

-You can still enrol in a specific degree/major/course if you have not studied a related subject at school, but for some subjects (such as Mathematics, Chemistry and Physics), it is useful if you have studied these at school.
-Some 100-level courses require particular NCEA achievement.
+You can still enrol in a specific degree/major/course if you have not studied a related subject at school, but for some subjects (such as Mathematics, Chemistry, and Physics), it is useful if you have studied these at school.
+Some 100-level courses require particular NCEA (or equivalent) achievement.
 It is also very important that you take four or five University Entrance approved subjects.

 Talk to someone

 With so many decisions to be made in Year 12 it is important to know that we are here to help.
-Take the time to talk to your careers advisers in school and also feel free to contact our liaison officers with any questions you might have.
+Take the time to talk to your careers advisers in school and also feel free to contact our Future Student Advisers with any questions you might have.

 Choosing what to study at university